 You’ve decided to launch an event planning company.
 Congratulations!
 This is an exciting time filled with anticipation, nerves, and a to-do list a million miles long — including choosing a name for your business.

-The name you pick for your event planning company is a critical element of your overall brand.
-It’s your calling card.
-A great company name captures attention, establishes the vibe of your business, and clarifies what your event design service is all about.
+The name you pick for your event planning company can make or break your brand.
+It’s your calling card — so make sure it says what you want it to say.
+A great event company name captures attention, establishes the vibe of your business, and clarifies what your event design service is all about.
 That’s heavy lifting for a handful of words.

 Getting started on naming your event planning company